garywiz/chaperone/doc/source/ref/config-format.rst

     after: mysql.service,
   }

-The flow style is bother easy to read, and works better when configurations become more complex. [#f2]_  So, throughout the chaperone documentation, we'll stick to the flow format.
+The flow style is both easy to read, and works better when configurations become more complex. [#f2]_  So, throughout the chaperone documentation, we'll stick to the flow format.

 Comments can be included both between lines and at the end of lines using the hash symbol (``#``).
 Here is a complete well-commented